AfroTeddy12/SMX_Project/Documentation/FIXES_SUMMARY.md

 2. **Hardcoded URLs** - Updated all components to use centralized config
 3. **Missing imports** - Fixed component dependencies
 4. **Error handling** - Improved error states and loading indicators
+5. **React dependency conflicts** - Downgraded React from 19.1.0 to 18.2.0 for compatibility with react-simple-maps

 ### Database Issues
 1. **Missing columns** - Added `clicked_at` to email_logs table